 The observatory is generally only open when an event is on and you need to book in advance.
 But it’s well worth it for an unforgettable view of the stars.

-The release of Star Wars: The Force Awakens has reignited our passion for all things Star Wars.
-If you can’t wait until the next instalment, why not sate your appetite with these Star Wars experiences?
+The continuing Star Wars saga (hands up who can't wait for Star Wars: The Rise of Skywalker?) has reignited our passion for the franchise.
+If you can’t wait until the next instalment in December 2019, why not sate your appetite with these Star Wars experiences?

-On display from March 11 at LEGOLAND in Windsor is a 500,000 brick LEGO® Star Wars™ recreation of Darth Vader’s ultimate superweapon The Death Star.
-It becomes the centrepiece of the hugely popular LEGO Star Wars™ Miniland Model Display.
+LEGOLAND in Windsor is home to a 500,000 brick LEGO® Star Wars™ recreation of Darth Vader’s ultimate superweapon, The Death Star.
+It's the centrepiece of the hugely popular LEGO Star Wars™ Miniland Model Display.

-The LEGO Star Wars™ Miniland Model Display itself brings to life seven iconic scenes from the films, the displays made from 1.5 million bricks.
+The LEGO Star Wars™ Miniland Model Display itself brings to life seven iconic scenes from the films, and the displays are made from a whopping 1.5 million bricks.

-Filming for the recent Star Wars: The Force Awakens took place at Puzzlewood’s forests in Gloucestershire.
-Take a wander around the maze of moss covered rocks, twisted roots of Yew trees and look outs and imagine yourself defeating the ‘Dark Side’ as you explore these ancient woods.
+Filming for 2015's Star Wars: The Force Awakens took place at Puzzlewood’s forests in Gloucestershire.
+Take a wander around the maze of moss-covered rocks, twisted roots of yew trees and look outs, and imagine yourself defeating the ‘Dark Side’ as you explore these ancient woods – may the Force be with you!